hydephp/policies/Backwards Compatability.md

 # Backwards Compatability

+## Abstract

+Ensuring that HydePHP projects can be upgraded smoothly is a top priority for us.
+For that reason, we have a backwards compatability promse, that guarantees that only major versions contain breaking changes.
+This document details how we operate and adhere to this, as well as what code is covered and what is not.

 ## Versioning Scheme

 HydePHP and its other first-party packages follow [Semantic Versioning](https://semver.org).
 Major framework releases may contain breaking changes.
 Minor and patch releases should never contain breaking changes.